ibm-cloud-docs/virtualization-solutions/planning/design-considerations-vpc/resiliency-design.md

 RackWare Management Module (RMM) platform integrates with IBM Cloud VPC to enable intelligent provisioning, workload mobility, and cross-region DR planning.
 RackWare enables both hot and warm standby deployments with rapid failover and rollback capabilities across IBM Cloud VPC with policy-driven DR strategies.

-The RackWare Management Module (RMM) is deployed in IBM Cloud VPC and provides a centralized interface for managing, scheduling, and automating migration and disaster recovery tasks:
+The RackWare Management Module (RMM) is deployed in IBM Cloud VPC and provides a centralized interface for managing, scheduling, and automating migration and disaster recovery tasks.
+The following list includes the features of RMM.

 * Deployed as VSI in IBM Cloud VPC
 * Uses Floating IP for external GUI access